da-luce/ece4760_final_project/webpage/index.md

 |---------------------------------|-------------------------------------|---------------------------------|
 | ![Home Screen](home_screen.png) | ![Prompt Screen](prompt_screen.jpg) | ![Scan Screen](scan_screen.png) |

-In addition to these states, the VGA could be cleared by the user at any point during sensor operation.
-While scanning terrain, the VGA communicated various measurements extracted from the sensor.
-The VGA display showed real-time 2D distance measurements at the correct scale as well as real-time signal strength measurements.
+In addition to these states, the VGA display could be cleared by the user at any point during sensor operation.
+While scanning terrain, the VGA display communicated various measurements extracted from the sensor, showing real-time 2D distance measurements at the correct scale as well as real-time signal strength measurements.
 To ensure accurate representation of the measurements, the current angle of the sensor was displayed, and concentric circles were utilized to label the distances of the objects in the immediate vicinity of the ToF sensor.
 The descriptions below go into further detail about the graphics rendered for the project.

 #### Converting Polar Measurements to Screen Positions